bulletproofpancake/ParkingRSSI-mdbook/src/chapters/models/dbhelper.md

 The `DBHelper` class is responsible for [saving data in an SQLite database](https://developer.android.com/training/data-storage/sqlite).
 The data is stored in an SQLite database so that it is easily accessible and scalable given the amount of data that is used by the application.
+The `DBHelper` class contains methods responsible for setting up the SQLite database, the different tables within it, and how to add and remove data to those tables.

 ## Snippet